-Should I still fill out a report if I witness an incident even if I am unable to obtain the student's name or information?
+1. Should I still fill out a report if I witness an incident even if I am unable to obtain the student's name or information?

-- Yes, because the information you provide could be supplemental to information we have already received. - If someone directly reports to you, you need to ask for their name so we can reach them.

-What if a student or employee discloses an incident to me while off duty?

-- You are only required by law to report incidents that you witness or are made aware of in your scope of work: while on duty or a student or employee report to you specifically because you are a university employee - This can be a tough line to navigate.
+- a.Yes, because the information you provide could be supplemental to information we have already received. - b.
+If someone directly reports to you, you need to ask for their name so we can reach them - 2.
+What if a student or employee discloses an incident to me while off duty? - a.
+You are only required by law to report incidents that you witness or are made aware of in your scope of work: while on duty or a student or employee report to you specifically because you are a university employee - b.
+This can be a tough line to navigate.
 Call the Title IX office if clarification is needed.
-We can always be contacted directly for immediate resources
+We can always be contacted directly for immediate resources a.
+If you believe the information provides new and relevant details about the incident, please email or call the Title IX office instead of filling out an additional report

-After I submitted an initial report, I find out more information about the incident.
+3. After I submitted an initial report, I find out more information about the incident.
 What should I do?